Food Safety Feature Articles

 Selecting a dehydrator

 Perhaps the most convenient and efficient way to dry food is with a commercial dehydrator.
-University of Georgia Cooperative Extension’s publication, So Easy to Preserve, suggests looking for the following features in a dehydrator:
+The National Center for Home Food Preservation suggests looking for the following features in a dehydrator:

 - Double wall construction of metal or high grade plastic

 - Enclosed heating elements for safety